-Certain matters with respect to the legality of the securities being offered hereby will be passed upon for Occidental by Robert E. Sawyer, Esq., Associate General Counsel of Occidental, and by Skadden, Arps, Slate, Meagher & Flom LLP, Los Angeles, California.
+Certain matters with respect to the legality of the securities being offered hereby will be passed upon for Occidental by Robert E. Sawyer, Esq., Associate General Counsel of Occidental.
 Mr. Sawyer beneficially owns, and has rights to acquire under employee stock options, an aggregate of less than 1% of the outstanding common stock of Occidental.
-Skadden, Arps, Slate, Meagher & Flom LLP has represented each of the Underwriters from time to time on various unrelated legal matters.
 Brown & Wood LLP, Los Angeles, California will act as counsel for the Underwriters.